 Director: Pamela Behle, PhD

-Staff in the Training Department provide professional training, education and support to all Family Court Services employees through on-line and instructor-led courses.
+Staff in the Training Department provide professional training, education and support to the 16th Circuit employees through on-line and instructor-led courses.
 Training records and histories for all department staff are managed through iVantage.
-For additional information, contact the manager, Barbara Rolfe at (816) 881-6501.
+For additional information, contact the manager, Barbara Rolfe, at (816) 881-6501.

 The Family Drug Court Program (established April 1998) provides judicially managed community-based services, close supervision and specialized treatment to parents whose substance abuse places their children at risk of substantially increased intervention by the justice system.

-Specific eligibility criteria govern admission to both programs.
-Services offered to all participants include substance abuse treatment, mental health assessment, academic and vocational assessment, transitional living, and other services as needed or required by the participant.
-Financial support of both programs is funneled through COMBAT and Court budget allocations.
-For additional information, contact the program manager, Penny Clodfelter, LCSW, LMSW, at 816-435-4757.
+Specific eligibility criteria govern admission to the program.
+Services offered to participants include substance abuse treatment, mental health assessment, academic and vocational assessment, transitional living, and other services as needed or required.
+For additional information, contact the program manager, Penny Clodfelter at 816-435-4757.